How to Flatten an Area Rug: Removing Bumps, Creases, and Wrinkles

 Steam Your Rug to Remove Wrinkles and Creases

-Many area rugs are made from synthetic material, like nylon or polypropylene, which can melt when exposed to high heat.
-However, you can still use a steam iron to get rid of especially stubborn dents.
+Steaming rejuvenates smashed carpet fibers.
+Take care if your area rug is made from a synthetic material, like nylon or polypropylene, because it can melt when exposed to high heat.
+But you can still use a steam iron to get rid of super stubborn dents, wrinkles, or creases that refuse to let your rug lay flat.
 Place a damp towel over the problem area and switch your iron to the steam setting.
 Press the iron onto the towel in quick bursts to avoid burning your towel or the carpet underneath.
-The steam should rejuvenate smashed carpet fibers and can be used in conjunction with the ice cube method if you have an especially stubborn dent.
+Voila!
+Rug wrinkles begone!

-For area rugs with longer pile, try beauty tools to help fluff the fibers.
-Using a comb and a blow dryer, gently brush the dent upward until it is gone.
+For area rugs with longer pile (meaning taller, plusher fibers), try beauty tools.
+Using a comb and a blow dryer, gently brush out rug wrinkles.
 If the dent is deep, you can mist it with clean water in a spray bottle first to help the fibers relax.
-Use a low heat setting when aiming your blow dryer toward the rug to avoid burning or melting the fibers.
+Again, use a low heat setting when aiming your blow dryer toward the rug to avoid burning or melting the fibers.

 Prevent Future Dents

-To avoid future dents in your carpets and rugs, move heavy furniture every few months.
+To avoid future dents, wrinkles, and creases in your carpets and rugs, move heavy furniture every few months.
 Even shifting large items an inch can give you a chance to fluff the carpet underneath and prevent permanent markings.
 If shifting your furniture won’t work, try rotating your area rug often to spread out the wear in certain areas.